tjjfvi/subshape/Readme.md

 }
 ```

-In some cases (with exceptionally-large codecs, we may want to spare the checker of extra work).
+In cases where codecs are exceptionally large, we may want to spare the TS checker of extra work.

 ```diff
 - const codec = s.record(